patw0929/sprocket/docs/seamless_integration.md

 2. concation
 3. versioning and renaming

+### Minification
-**Minification** will apply best practices in [MinifyResources @ Google PageSpeed](https://developers.google.com/speed/docs/insights/MinifyResources).
+Minification will apply best practices in [MinifyResources @ Google PageSpeed](https://developers.google.com/speed/docs/insights/MinifyResources).
 This will dramitically reduce the size of code but don't affect any functionality.
 And you never and should't write the code with ugly naming like `a, b, c` just to reduce size.
 Let sprocketjs handles that.

+### Concation
-**Concation** of assets files would remove many small HTTP calls, saving the precious time of your consumer.
+Concation of assets files would remove many small HTTP calls, saving the precious time of your consumer.

+### Versioning and renaming
-**Versioning and renaming** is applying best practices in [LeverageBrowserCaching @ Google PageSpeed](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching).
+Versioning and renaming is applying best practices in [LeverageBrowserCaching @ Google PageSpeed](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching).
 We're using MD5 hash from the file content, and postfixed it to the end of the filename.
 By doing this, you can set a maximun expiration date of your assets and leverage the best of browser cache.